aeschi/Orientation_Project/documentation.md

 #### Next Steps
+- [ ] switch between sounds as well
 - [ ] create better narrative/connection for sports to viz
-- [ ] fix GUI functionality (doable)
-- [ ] add material/ updateNoise function for every sport - swimming more reflective..
-- [ ] restructure code.. for gui
 - [ ] improve perfomance for smoother animation (we'll see)
 - [ ] improve sound animation (doable)
 - [ ] sound design/editing for swimming and bouldering (doable)
-- should add description of data: The gravity sensor provides a three dimensional vector indicating the direction and magnitude of gravity.
+- [ ] should add description of data: The gravity sensor provides a three dimensional vector indicating the direction and magnitude of gravity.
 Typically, this sensor is used to determine the device's relative orientation in space.
 Links:
 [medium article](https://medium.com/@mag_ops/music-visualiser-with-three-js-web-audio-api-b30175e7b5ba),
 [codepen](https://codepen.io/Zebrathy/pen/dyoaoPQ?editors=0010),